Cornwall (seaside, surfing and seals!)

-If walking in nature, always follow the Countryside Code, to keep all creatures safe.
-For coastal areas, check tide times and warning flags, and read our post on keeping dogs safe by the seaside.
+If out walking, always follow the Countryside Code.
+If by the coast, read our post on keeping dogs safe by the seaside.

 Tor to Shore is Cornwall’s project to protect the county’s amazing nature and wildlife, with volunteers helping to rewild local areas and promote sustainable farming around Helman Tor, Par River and St Austell Bay.